aalbrechtsen/embo2022/scanPCA_bonus.md

 Next - before running any analyses - you need to set paths to the programs and the data you will use.
 Do this by pasting the following into your terminal window:

 ```
-# NB this must be done every time you open a new terminal

-ThePath=/ricco/data/PhDCourse

 # Set path to ANGSD program
 ANGSD=$ThePath/prog/angsd/angsd